iarp/django-taggit-autosuggest/README.rst

 Demo
 ====

-There's a demo project using Grappelli bundled, you can run it and browse /admin/ using the username 'demo' and password 'demo'.
+There's a demo project using django-Grappelli bundled, you can run it and browse /admin/ using the username 'demo' and password 'demo'.

 Credits